 I've been a retail buyer for the last 15 years so I know all about products.
 I know where the best ones come from and what they should cost.
 I even know what you need to know about them in order to make a decision on whether or not to buy.

 gift’d was started after many years of working for other retailers and many dreams of starting my own business.
-Gifts are my passion and I hope that comes through on my site.
+Gifts are my passion and I hope that comes through on my site and the brands that we sell.
 People buy from people, and that’s exactly what I am.
 I’ll tell you why I selected each item for you and I won’t bombard you with so much choice it’s hard to make a decision.

 Welcome to our site – we embrace your feedback.
 Please tell us what we’re doing right (and wrong!) either via the Contact Us page or by visiting and commenting on our blog.
 Engage with us on social media.
 Become part of the gift’d family.

 Having completed a business degree at the University of Central Lancashire, I knew I wanted to be a Buyer.
 I applied for what felt like hundreds of graduate training schemes, and although I got through the initial stages for a few, I failed to secure a role.

 Buying appealed to me because I felt I had the personality traits required to be successful.
 Strong with numbers.
 A keen eye for product (I already loved shopping!).
 My own techniques for getting my own way (also known as negotiating!).
 It was tough not being able to follow the path I expected.
 I actually ended up living at back home for a while and working in a shop while I was turned down for various graduate schemes.